Deterministic and Stochastic Fixed-time Stability of Discrete-time Autonomous Systems: Introduction

-In this paper, inspired by the fixed-time stability results developed for CT systems in [17], we develop fixed-time stability conditions for DT nonlinear systems.
-First, fixed-time stability for equilibria of DT autonomous systems is defined.
+In this paper, we develop fixed-time stability conditions for both deterministic and stochastic DT nonlinear systems.
+First, fixed-time stability for equilibria of deterministic DT autonomous systems is defined.
 That is, a settling-time function is defined with a fixed upper bound independent of the initial condition.
-We then present Lyapunov theorems for fixed-time stability of both unperturbed and perturbed DT systems.
-Moreover, the sensitivity of fixed-time stability properties to bounded perturbations of systems is investigated under the assumption of the existence of a Lipschitz discrete Lyapunov function.
-It is ensured that fixed-time stability is preserved under bounded perturbations in the form of fixed-time attractiveness.
+We then present Lyapunov theorems for fixed-time stability of both unperturbed and perturbed deterministic DT systems.
+Moreover, the sensitivity of fixed-time stability properties to perturbations of systems is investigated under the assumption of the existence of a locally Lipschitz discrete Lyapunov function.
+It is ensured that fixed-time stability is preserved under perturbations in the form of fixed-time attractiveness.
+Furthermore, sufficient Lyapunov conditions for fixed-time stability in probability of stochastic DT systems and their stochastic settling-time function are presented.
 The presented framework will pave the way for designing control laws with guaranteed satisfaction of a given performance measure in fixed time.
-Moreover, the presented stability results can be leveraged to develop fixed-time observers and identifiers for DT systems, which are of great importance in control of safety-critical systems that highly rely on a system model and a state estimator to make less-conservative and feasible decisions.
+Moreover, the presented stability results can be leveraged to develop fixed-time observers and identifiers for deterministic and stochastic DT systems, which are of great importance in control of safety-critical systems that highly rely on a system model and a state estimator to make less-conservative and feasible decisions.
 This is because fixed-time stability allows the system to preview and quantify probable errors in state estimators and identifiers considerably fast, which can be employed by the control system to avoid conservatism.